Pylons/pyramid/docs/narr/views.rst

 this interface, and a view named ``hello.html`` is looked up against it as per the URL, the ``.views.hello_world`` view will be invoked.

-Note that views registered against a class take precedence over views registered for an interfaces when an ambiguity arises.
-If a view is registered for both the class type of the context and an interface implemented by the context, the view registered for the class will "win".
+Note that views registered against a model class take precedence over views registered for any interface the model class implements when an ambiguity arises.
+If a view is registered for both the class type of the context and an interface implemented by the context's class, the view registered for the context's class will "win".

 See :term:`Interface` in the glossary to find more information about interfaces.